-Mention the term “streaming apps” to a New York iPhone app developers, and chances are they’ll reply with one of three names: “Spotify,” “Pandora,” or “Apple Music.”
+Mention the term “streaming apps” to a custom mobile app development company, and chances are they’ll reply with one of three names: “Spotify,” “Pandora,” or “Apple Music.”

 Well, the venture capital sources behind Paris-based music streaming app Deezer seem to believe that there’s a fourth name that should come to mind — and they’ve put their money where their mouths are this year with a mammoth $110 million investment.
 Amid public concern from iPhone app developers that the company would be shutting its doors — or at least shuttering down for a tough fight — the investment announcement comes as a surprise following the company’s move to pull their IPO from the French stock exchange.